wadefagen/DataVisualizationBook/_python/graphs.md

 ### Example: Accessing a Path

-A very common operation on a grpah is to access a **path**.
+A very common operation on a graph is to access a **path**.
 A path is a series of nodes, connected with edges.
 A path is described by the nodes in the order they are visited.